Faculty Cohorts on Teaching

 - develop a short teaching case to be shared with other members of the cohort;

 - implement at least one significant revision to a course taught during the cohort year; and

 - submit a brief final report within one month of concluding the cohort, as well as participate in other assessments the CTE conducts of the cohort program.

-Applicants are also asked to have their department chair send a very brief email to email@example.com indicating their support of the applicant’s participation in the cohort.
-Part-time faculty are asked to have their chair speak specifically to the ways the department will benefit from their participation.
+Applicants were asked to have their department chair send a very brief email to firstname.lastname@example.org indicating their support of the applicant’s participation in the cohort.
+Part-time faculty were asked to have their chair speak specifically to the ways the department will benefit from their participation.

 Any questions about Faculty Cohorts in general -- or about the specific cohorts being offered next year -- can be directed to email@example.com.